We Happy Few: Downloadable content

-After escaping from Ollie and stealing a whip, Victoria is able to return to town.
+After escaping from Ollie and getting her whip, Victoria is able to return to town.
 However, with the effects of Joy having worn off, she can clearly see that the citizens of Wellington Wells are unknowingly suffering from famine and plague.
 She also begins seeing visions of her mother, who gives her advice on how to proceed.
 Victoria confronts her father, General Byng, about the town's problems, and he instructs her to start taking her Joy again and check in on Dr. Verloc at Haworth Labs, where he is working on a permanent replacement for Joy.
 However, her progress is halted by a strike by the lab workers, who demand that Sally be reinstated to her position in the lab.
 After helping suppress the strike, Victoria confronts Dr. Verloc.
 Realizing that Dr. Verloc has no permanent solution and is willing to let the populace die off to "sustainable" levels, Victoria resolves to cut off the town's Joy supply to wean them off the drug.

 In order to achieve these, she destroys both the pill allocator and water treatment plant responsible for distributing Joy throughout the town.
 She is arrested and thrown in jail, where she remembers how her mother was imprisoned in India for supporting Indian independence from Britain.
 General Byng helps her escape, and informs her about his safe house where he has stockpiled supplies and an escape boat.
 Shocked at her father's cowardice and willingness to abandon the town to its fate, Victoria rejects his offer and resolves to save the town.
 In order to permanently stop all Joy production, she demolishes Haworth Labs, narrowly escaping its destruction.
-The combination of the destruction of the Joy supply and the broadcast of Uncle Jack's final recording sends all of Wellington Wells into complete anarchy as the enraged citizens slaughter each other.
-Victoria then comes across a group of survivors who blame her for the destruction of the town and decide to leave.
-Saddened that the people she has saved have come to hate her, Victoria wonders what to do next, and the vision of her mother suggests she return to India and find her real mother, who may still be alive.
+The combination of the destruction of the Joy supply and the broadcast of Uncle Jack's final recording sends Wellington Wells into complete anarchy as the enraged citizens slaughter each other.
+When Victoria regains consciousness, she comes across a group of survivors who blame her for the destruction of the town and decide to leave.
+Saddened that the people she saved have come to hate her, Victoria wonders what to do next.
+The vision of her mother suggests that she should return to India and find her real mother, who may still be alive.